 The Importance of the Candidate Experience: Talent Talk with Robin Erickson – Part 1

-Robin Erickson, Ph.D., Vice President of Talent Acquisition Research at Bersin by Deloitte, Deloitte Consulting LLP sat down with IntraWorlds to discuss modern talent recruitment strategies and best practices for a first rate candidate experience.
-In the following Talent Talk video view our conversation with Robin to learn why the candidate experience is so important for your organization.
+Robin Erickson, Ph.D., Vice President of Talent Acquisition Research at Bersin by Deloitte Consulting LLP, sat down with the IntraWorlds team to discuss modern talent recruitment strategies and best practices for a first-rate candidate experience.
+In the following Talent Talk video, view our conversation with Robin to learn why the candidate experience is so important for your organization.

-For the transcript of the video, see below.
+For the transcript of the video, please see below.

 What is a common mistake when creating a candidate experience?